vuejs/eslint-plugin-vue/docs/rules/html-indent.md

 }
 ```

-- `type` (`number | "tab"`) ...
+- `type` (`number | "tab" | "smart-tab"`) ...
 The type of indentation.
 Default is `2`.
 If this is a number, it's the number of spaces for one indent.
 If this is `"tab"`, it uses one tab for one indent.
+If this is [`"smart-tab"`](https://www.emacswiki.org/emacs/SmartTabs), it uses one tab for one indent, and spaces for alignment.
 - `attribute` (`integer`) ...
 The multiplier of indentation for attributes.
 Default is `1`.
 - `closeBracket` (`integer`) ...
 The multiplier of indentation for right brackets.
 Default is `0`.
 - `alignAttributesVertically` (`boolean`) ...
 Condition for whether attributes should be vertically aligned to the first attribute in multiline case or not.
 Default is `true`.
 This setting is ignored (and is effectively `false`) if `type` is `"tab"`.